I can’t believe the issue of revenue sharing models is still relevant today in the writing community, but here we are.

 Email marketing and email newsletters are nothing new.
 And that includes paid subscriptions.
 You don’t need some special service to set these up.

-MooSend is just one email marketing service you can try.
-Here are some other popular options.
+While I can't recommend my current email marketing service as I'm in the process of leaving them after post-acquisition changes, here are some other popular options.
 Be careful about checking their features and limits to make sure your service can do what you need.

 There are far more options than this even.
 But this gives you somewhere to start in comparing services that might be best for your newsletter.

 Can You Set Up Your Own Premium Newsletters?

 While these services are often thought of in relation to more traditional email marketing, they might be the right fit for your independent premium newsletter too.

 I’m not well-versed in the policies and features of every example above, so I’d suggest starting by seeing if they already have this option built in.
 And make sure charging for subscriptions doesn’t violate your service-of-choice’s terms (though I can’t imagine why it would).

 When they don’t build in this feature, that doesn’t mean you’re out of luck though.
 If anything, you’ll have more control over the process.

 If I wanted to do this with my own email marketing service for example, I might integrate my email list with PayPal via Zapier.
 Then, when someone filled out a form to pay for a new sale or subscription, and that sale was successful in PayPal, this would automatically add that person to my premium newsletter’s email list.

 But I’d also have other options for setting this up.